-Remember When Blake Shelton Released His First Album?
+Remember When Blake Shelton Released His Debut Album?

 Blake Shelton is one of the biggest stars in country music today, but even he had to start somewhere.
 The superstar was just another newcomer looking for a break when he released his self-titled debut album on July 31, 2001.